 You need to add here your Pinterest account and “Save changes”.

-Go ahead and fill in your social accounts, or at least your Pinterest account.
+Go ahead and fill in your social accounts, or at least your Pinterest business account.
 Click “Save Changes.”
 Now head to the “Pinterest” tab:

 Now you need to get back to your Pinterest account and click the “Finish” button.

 You should see now that your site has been confirmed.
-Pinterest will show a green checkbox next to Website claimed, which means everything is great!
+Pinterest will show a green checkbox next to the Website claimed, which means everything is great!

 We can move to the next step.

-How to Enable Pinterest Rich Pins (WordPress)
+How to Enable Pinterest Rich Pins (for WordPress)